Collaborative Divorce & Mediation in Houston

 Divorce Options for Spouses Who Wish to Avoid a Trial.

 Divorce is never easy, but it doesn’t have to be contentious.
-There are divorce alternatives for spouses that wish to avoid a divorce trial such as mediation and collaborative law.
+There are divorce alternatives for spouses that wish to avoid a divorce trial such as mediation and collaborative family law.
 There’s even an uncontested divorce option for spouses that have already come to an agreement on all matters pertaining to the divorce settlement and only need a lawyer to help process the documents.

 The Collaborative Law Divorce Option in Houston